google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/remote-debugging/index.markdown

 One way or another you will need to try your site on various platforms, spanning a number of device form factors.

-There are a few different ways that you can view your site on different devices.
-The one thing you need to keep in mind at all times is that nothing replaces the real thing.